since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 "And they sang as they slew, for the joy of battle was on them, and the sound of their singing was fair and terrible..."

 Warrior-poets whose tales keep alive the memory of the great heroes of the past, Skálds never shy from the front line of battle.
-Preferring to drive his friends into battle with the rhythm of his war chants, the Skáld often abandons his instruments to carry a spear and shield.
+Preferring to drive their friends into battle with the rhythm of their war chants, Skálds often abandon their instruments to carry a spear and shield.

 ### Bonus Proficiencies